opalmedapps/docs/docs/code_review.md

 Generally, code review should be a friendly discussion.
 Don't take feedback personally (you are not your code).
 No one is perfect and it is human to make mistakes.
 Especially, don't point fingers, it is not a competition.
 The general goal is to have someone else look at the code which provides a different perspective.
 It is also an opportunity to learn from each other.

 * Prioritize code reviews (as a reviewer) and responding to feedback (as the submitter).
 Make time in your daily schedule for code review.
 Spend max one hour at a time doing code review.
 Try to do reviews in 24-48 hours in order for the changes to stay fresh in the author's mind to address feedback.
-* Each change should be reviewed by at least one other developer.
+* Each change should be reviewed by at least one other developer (ideally 2).
 * Every developer (independent of seniority) should review.
 Ideally, the reviewer is someone who wrote the original (or knows the) code that was changed.
 * Automation (such as CI pipelines) should be used as much as possible to prevent reviewers from having to say "you forgot to...".
 Repositories should also contain a [merge request template](https://docs.gitlab.com/ee/user/project/description_templates.html#create-a-merge-request-template) with a checklist to remind and ensure the submitter took care of everything.
-* Sometimes, it is easier to discuss face-to-face.
-In such a case, please document the result of the discussion in the merge request for future traceability.
+* Please document the result of discussions in the merge request for future traceability if the discussion happened outside of the merge request.
 * Make use of threads and in-line comments on the merge request.
 Mark them as resolved when addressed.
 * Submitting and reviewing are equally important: Be a great submitter **and** a great reviewer.
 See below for more details on how.